amygurski/sekai-ctf-writeup/README.md

 The beginning clearly sounds out `flag:sekai{s` so it feels like I'm on the right track.

+### Scripting the solution

-Trying to make sense of the rest became a bit tedious, so I decided to write a script, which mapped phonemes to letters, numbers, and symbols, with a bit of guesswork, and put question marks in the dictionary where I wasn't sure until I eventually had a complete flag:
+Trying to make sense of the rest became a bit tedious, so I decided to write a small script, which mapped phonemes to letters, numbers, and symbols, and put question marks in the dictionary where I wasn't sure:

 `flag:sekai{s?me??faraway?mr??se?uel???ur?ream??y}`

-From there, I could make slightly more educated guesses, e.g. "w ah n" == 1, til I had the flag.
+From there, I could make slightly more educated guesses, e.g. "w ah n" == 1, til I had the completed flag.

-### Solve script
+** Completed script **

 ```
 import json